fjb59/HRHScripts/README.md

+tested on python 3.11.

-#run id3tagger to tag mp3 files.
+run id3tagger to tag mp3 files.
 on first go it will bring up a dialog to put in your informarion confirm changes then close dialog. then run id3tagger again. it will then bring ip a folders directory, from where you select the directory containing your mp3 files you want to tag